 For more information regarding these changes please visit: https://www.ontario.ca/page/list-essential-workplaces

 Short-Term Rentals Licensing

-Beginning January 1, 2020, property owners who operate short-term rentals such as Airbnbs will be required to obtain a short-term rental licence.
+Property owners who operate short-term rentals such as Airbnbs will be required to obtain a short-term rental licence.
 This new initiative is part of a one-year pilot that includes required licensing and enhanced by-law enforcement for regulatory items (i.e. health and safety, outdoor sleeping accommodations and local contact person).
-Staff will monitor the program and report back to Council at the end of 2020.
+Staff will continue to monitor the program and report back to Council at the end of 2021.

 - Town of Fort Erie Short Term Rental Licence Application Form

 - Short Term Rental By-law

 - Schedule 13 - Short Term Rental Penalties